PereViader/ManualDi/README.md

 ### ContainerResolve

+You will rarely need to call this one.
 Used for apparent type remapping.
-Commonly used to bind multiple relevant interfaces of some type to the container.
-Notice that when redirecting a binding, the Default method should not be called.
-Otherwise the internal methods of the class would be called more than once.
+Or in other words, used to reexpose some binding as another binding.
+Don't call `Default` when using this, otherwise you get multiple calls on `Inject`, `Initialize` and `InitializeAsync`** more than once

+In the example below, there is `SomeClass` that is bound individually and then two more bindings expose the `SomeClass`
 ```csharp
 interface IFirst { }
 interface ISecond { }